enqueuer-land/enqueuer/docs/README.md

 ### Content File Injection

-You are able to inject file content into a requisition/publisher/subscription field.
+You are able to inject file content into a task/actuator/sensor field.

     file: <<file://path/to/file.txt>>

 Other than that, enqueuer can read it and parse its content as an object using this familiar syntax: "'<<tag://path/to/file?query=value&other=true>>'".

-    requisition:
+    task:
         json: <<json://path/to/file.json>>
         yml: <<yml://path/to/file.yml>>
         csv: <<csv://path/to/file.csv?header=true&delimiter=;>>